emilychensong/bassconnections_reconsurg/README.md

 📢 Acknowledgments

 This work is part of the Bass Connections project at Duke University, under the guidance of faculty mentors and in collaboration with healthcare professionals.
-I would especially like to thank Elaine Lin and Dr. Frances Hasso for their mentorship.
+I would especially like to thank Elaine Lin, Dr. Frances Hasso, and Dr. Pranav Haravu for their mentorship.